isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``status-get`` Command
 --------------------------

-The ``status-get`` command returns the server's runtime information:
+The :isccmd:`status-get` command returns the server's runtime information:

  - ``pid``: the process ID.